processing/p5.js-web-editor/README.md

 ##Development Installation

 1. Clone this repostory and cd into it
+2. `$ git submodule init`
-2. `$ npm install`
+3. `$ npm install`
-3. Install MongoDB and make sure it is running
+4. Install MongoDB and make sure it is running
-4. Create a file called `.env` in the root of this directory that looks like
+5. Create a file called `.env` in the root of this directory that looks like

   ```
   MONGO_URL=mongodb://localhost:27017/p5js-web-editor